SRG: Score-based Relaxation-guided Generation for Mixed Integer Linear Programming: Our Method

 \section{Our Method}

-We propose SRG (\textbf{S}core-based generative framework with Lagrangian \textbf{R}elaxation \textbf{G}uidance), which formulates MILP solution prediction as sampling from a refined target distribution.
-The framework consists of two core components: (1) \textit{Target Formulation}, which incorporates Lagrangian relaxation to construct a probability density that concentrates mass on feasible and high-quality solutions; and (2) \textit{Guided Sampling}, which samples from this target distribution via a reverse-time SDE.
-By injecting gradients derived from feasibility and objective-quality terms into the denoising dynamics, SRG captures joint dependencies among variables while steering generation toward desirable solution regions.
+We propose \underline{\textbf{S}}core-based \underline{\textbf{R}}elaxation-guided \underline{\textbf{G}}eneration (SRG), which formulates MILP solution prediction as sampling from a refined target distribution.
+The framework consists of two core components: (1) \underline{\textit{Target Formulation}}, which incorporates relaxation terms to construct a reshaped probability density that concentrates mass on feasible and high-quality solutions; and (2) \underline{\textit{Reverse Sampling}}, which samples from this target distribution via a reverse-time SDE, injecting gradients derived from approximate feasibility and optimality terms into the denoising dynamics to steer generation toward desirable solution regions.